RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 <img src="/images/pine64-desktop.png" align="center" alt="Pine64 desktop with WindyCityThings in the browser" title="Pine64 desktop with WindyCityThings in the browser">

 The [Pine64](http://pine64.org) is a single board computer with four 64-bit cores.
 The device runs Linux, and prices start at US$15.00.
-The company raised $1.7 million in a Kickstarter campaign earlier this year.
+The company raised $1.7 million in their Jan 2016 Kickstarter campaign.

 This post tells how to get a brand new Pine64 up and running using Mac OS X for image download and creation.
 Gotchas are included.
 Finally, we will compare the Pine64 with another multi-core single board computer, [Parallella](/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/).